 In facial cream form, flavonoids from ginkgo biloba caused a very noticeable difference in skin smoothness/roughness, wrinkles and moisture.
 The increased moisture was most notable, increasing by almost 28 percent overall.
-(39) Even though this was only one study and had a small sample size, it does suggest that using an facial cream containing ginkgo biloba might help to naturally slow aging.
+Even though this was only one study and had a small sample size, it does suggest that using an facial cream containing ginkgo biloba might help to naturally slow aging.

 It’s always a good idea to stick to recommended dosages of any herbs and also mention them to your doctor if you’re taking other prescriptions, preparing for surgery or battling any chronic disorders — this way dangerous interactions don’t potentially occur.

 - It works by increasing the activity of antioxidants throughout the body.
-Germany and other European countries have introduced ginkgo biloba as a medication because of its many studied benefits.
+Germany and other European countries have introduced ginkgo biloba extract as a medication because of its many studied benefits.

 Get FREE Access!